Eldar-86/Google_API_Unsplash_API/README.md

 # GoogleAPI; spreadsheet/drive

-It is a simple script that takes order values from Google spreadsheet, feeds it into Unsplash to lookup photos, creates folder(s) and stores the photos from Unsplash to the Google Drive.

 ## Creating a project on Google

 - Log into Google cloud console with the account where the project is to be, and creat the project.